matecom57/santosg57-soporte/docs/source/dcm2bids/dcm2bids.rst

 We offer recommendations at the bottom of the page that will take care of the whole installation process in one go and make use of a dedicated environment for dcm2bids.

-We offer recommendations at the bottom of the page that will take care of the whole installation process in one go and make use of a dedicated environment for dcm2bids.

 **Dependencies**